IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Method

-\textbf{Intrinsic Residual Constraints.} In IntrinsicNeRF, we introduce an additional view-dependent residual term $Re(I)$ to model scenes that do not satisfy the Lambertian assumption, such as specular reflection, and metallic material.
-Since the diffuse light generally dominates the scene, we want the image content to be recovered by reflectance and shading as much as possible.
-This prevents extreme cases when $R$ and $S$ both converge to zero, and $Re = I$, which would destroy the efficacy of the previous loss functions and achieve catastrophic results.
-We set the constraint:
+\textbf{Intrinsic Residual Constraints.} Since diffuse light generally dominates the scene, we want the image content to be recovered by reflectance and shading as much as possible.
+This prevents extreme cases when $R$ and $S$ both converge to zero and $Re = I$, which would destroy the efficacy of the previous constraints and fall into catastrophic results (see Fig.~\ref{fig:w/o residual}).
+We set this constraint as follows:

-The weight of this constraint is set higher in the early stages of training, so that $R(I) \odot S(I)$ is as close as possible to the target image $I$.
-In the later stages of training, this weight is reduced, as the output of $R$ and $S$ is stable and $R_e$ is required to represent the view-dependent components, such as specular reflection.
+The weight is set higher early, so $R(I) \odot S(I)$ is close to the target image $I$ and then dropped lately.
+As the output of $R$ and $S$ is stable, $R_e$ can represent the view-dependent components, such as glossy reflections.

 \textbf{Intensity Prior.} The previous constraints on reflectance and shading only consider the relative relationship between two pixels.
 The absolute magnitude of $R$ and $S$ is required to prevent them from falling into certain extremes during optimization.
-We enforce that the intensity of the unknown reflectance image $R$ should be closed to the intensity of the input image:
+The intensity of the unknown reflectance image $R$ and the input image $I$ should be close:

-where $i$ and $i_r$ are the average intensities of the batch sample points $x$ of the input and reflectance $r$, respectively.
-The weight of this constraint is set higher in the early stage of training and then reduced.
+where $i$ and $i_r$ are the average intensities of the sampled points $\mathbf{x}$ of the input image and reflectance $r$.
+The weight of this constraint is set higher early and then reduced.